tensorflow/models/object_detection/g3doc/running_on_cloud.md

 in the [installation instructions](installation.md).
 3. The reader has a valid data set and stored it in a Google Cloud Storage bucket.
-See [this page](preparing_inputs.md) for instructions on how to generate a dataset for the PASCAL VOC challenge or the Oxford-IIT Pet dataset.
+See [this page](preparing_inputs.md) for instructions on how to generate a dataset for the PASCAL VOC challenge or the Oxford-IIIT Pet dataset.
 4. The reader has configured a valid Object Detection pipeline, and stored it in a Google Cloud Storage bucket.
 See [this page](configuring_jobs.md) for details on how to write a pipeline configuration.